Smoked Pork Butt

 7: Add sauce and/or seasoning of choice and serve.

-How to Smoke a Pork Butt
+How to Make a Smoked Pork Butt

-1. Prepare Smoker
+Step 1: Prepare Smoker

-3. Place Pork Butt on Smoker and Smoke for Several Hours
+Step 3: Place Pork Butt on Smoker and Smoke for Several Hours

-Place your fully seasoned pork butt directly on the smoker grate, fat side up and insert your smoker’s thermometer probe.
-Smoke for several hours until the meat reaches an internal temperature of 160° F. Most smokers will have a built-in thermometer probe or you can use a quick read digital meat thermometer like this one.
+Place your fully seasoned pork butt directly on the smoker grate, fat side up, and insert your smoker‘s thermometer probe.
+Smoke for several hours until the meat reaches an internal temperature of 160° F. Most smokers will have a built-in thermometer probe, or you can use a quick-read digital meat thermometer like this one.

-4. Wrap Your Pork Butt and Continue to Smoke
+Step 4: Wrap and Continue to Smoke

-Once your pork butt reaches 160° F, wrap it in NON-COATED butcher paper and place back on smoker to continue smoking until the internal temperature reaches 203° F. You can also use aluminum foil here, but for the best smoke flavor I prefer butcher paper because it allows smoke to penetrate, while still sealing in juices, thus giving you super juicy and tender meat.
+Once your pork butt reaches 160° F, wrap it in non-coated butcher paper and place back on the smoker to continue smoking until the internal temperature reaches 203° F. You can also use aluminum foil here, but for the best smoke flavor I prefer butcher paper because it allows smoke to penetrate, while still sealing in juices, thus giving you super juicy and tender meat.
 Butcher paper will also not ruin your bark (more on that later).
-This is my favorite butcher paper (mostly because it’s stinkin adorable!). 😉
+This is my favorite butcher paper (mostly because it’s stinkin adorable!).

 The Temperature Stall

-You may notice that your meat steadily comes up in temperature, all the way up to 150° or so and you think you’re home free and finishing way faster than you thought.
+You may notice that your meat steadily comes up in temperature, all the way up to 150° or so, and you think you’re home free and finishing way faster than you thought.
 But then, the dial stops moving.
 This is called “the stall” and is completely normal.
 It can last anywhere between 2-6 hours.
-Stay patient and you will get over that hump eventually.
-This is where all of those tough connective tissues start to break down and the bark starts to develop.
+Stay patient, and you will get over that hump eventually.
+This is where all of those tough connective tissues start to break down, and the bark starts to develop.

 The Bark

 At this point, you will start to notice the outside of your meat begin to look like it’s burning.
 It’s NOT!
 This is the oh-so-delicious BARK.
 It’s SCIENCE!
-It’s caramel-y, sweet, chewy and downright AMAZING when mixed in with the rest of the meat during the pulling process so this is a GOOD THING!
+It’s caramel-y, sweet, chewy, and downright AMAZING when mixed in with the rest of the meat during the pulling process, so this is a GOOD THING!

-5. Remove Pork Butt from Smoker and Let Rest
+Step 5: Remove from Smoker and Rest

-Once your Pork Butt reaches an internal temperature of 203° F (remember, this should have taken about 1 1/2 – 2 hours per pound of meat), remove from smoker and let rest for one hour (still wrapped).
+Once your Pork Butt reaches an internal temperature of 203° F (remember, this should have taken about 1 1/2 – 2 hours per pound of meat), remove from the smoker and let rest for one hour (still wrapped).
 You’ll be able to tell if it’s super tender because that shoulder blade bone will be literally pushing itself out of the meat.
-SUCCESS!

-6. Pull the Pork
+Step 6: Pull the Pork

-Unwrap your Pork Butt and place in a large serving dish.
+Unwrap your Pork Butt and place it in a large serving dish.
 I just use a disposable aluminum pan since we’re outside and don’t need to be fancy.
 Pull out the shoulder blade bone and discard.

 The easiest way I’ve found to shred (or “pull”) your pork is to use heat-resistant grilling gloves and just get in there with both hands.
 You could also use meat claws or even just a couple of forks.

-7. Add Sauce, Serve and Enjoy!
+Step 7: Add Sauce, Serve and Enjoy!

 What to Serve with Pulled Pork

-- Homemade Rolls to make sandwiches
+- Homemade Rolls – Perfect for making pulled pork sandwiches

-- Funeral Potatoes
+- Funeral Potatoes – Creamy, cheesy, and comforting

-How to Store Leftover Pulled Pork
+Storing and Reheating Leftover Pulled Pork

 Any leftover Pulled Pork Butt can be saved by refrigerating in an airtight container or covered in plastic wrap for up to 4 days.

-To freeze, place in an airtight freezer safe bag or container.
+To freeze, place in an airtight freezer-safe bag or container.
 If using a ziploc bag, be sure to remove as much of the air as possible.
 Pulled pork will stay fresh in the freezer for 3 months.

 Apple, Pecan, Hickory, Maple, and Oak are all great wood options for a pork butt – or try a combination of these!

-More Smoked Meat Recipes to Try!
+More Smoked Meat Recipes to Try

 - Smoked Chicken Wings